tshepang/blog-movies/content/movies/Devil's Double (2011).rst

 This one has the special distinction of having a body double being the lead character, something I haven't seen before.
-It's just sad that the performance (none of them actually) isn't so good, and neither is the story and direction.
+It's just sad that the performance (all them actually) isn't so good, and neither is the story and direction.
 It's a second-rate production.